-- C11.1 The University is committed to personal development planning (PDP) and ensures through validation and review mechanisms that programmes provide students with opportunities to develop a strong base of academic, professional and key skills. - C11.2 All programmes are required to incorporate appropriate skills development in line with the Taught Degrees Framework available to view on the Centre for Learning and Teaching website.
+C11.1 The University is committed to personal development planning (PDP) and ensures through validation and review mechanisms that programmes provide students with opportunities to develop a strong base of academic, professional and key skills.

+- C11.2 All programmes are required to incorporate appropriate skills development in line with the Taught Degrees Framework available to view on the Centre for Learning and Teaching website.
 This is confirmed at validation. - C12 WORK-RELATED/WORK-BASED LEARNING - C12.1 The University supports the development of opportunities for students to undertake appropriate forms of work-related or work-based (placement) learning as an integral part of, or alongside, their programme of study.
 This may take the form of a specific module, may be integrated with academic study within a module/level of study or may stand alone as an additional element to, or year(s) of, the programme.
-Modules/levels/years containing formal work-based learning will be referenced on the final academic transcript.
-Those which are additional to the credit requirement for an award will be level rated and attract ungraded academic credit. - C12.2 Sandwich programmes are developed with an extensive period of supervised work experience (at least 32 weeks) included.
-Award certificates and transcripts are appropriately endorsed to identify the placement.
-These placements are credit and level rated, have specified learning outcomes and the placements are assessed.
-The placement credits are included in the classification calculation as detailed in Section J3.10. - C12.3 Foundation Degree programmes must incorporate a minimum of 25% work-based learning.
-This may be achieved through specific placement modules and/or be embedded within taught modules.